-If you have a concern about a child, please report a concern using the 'My Concern' software (accessed through the shortcut on your desktop) or if you do not have access to a school computer, please fill in the 'Cause for Concern' form (see Appendix A), copies of which can be obtained from the Safeguarding noticeboards located in each of the Staff Rooms, Front Reception, the School Office or the DSL.
+If you have a concern about a child, please report a concern using the 'My Concern' software (accessed through the shortcut on your desktop) or if you do not have access to a school computer, please fill in the 'Cause for Concern' form (see Appendix A), copies of which can be collected from the DSL.
 This information must be shared on 'My Concern' or the Cause for Concern form be given to the DSL or Deputy DSL as an absolute priority and certainly during the same day that the concern was noted.